 Water is essential for the transportation of nutrients and the maintenance of body temperature.
 Healthy digestion makes minerals and nutrients more accessible to the body.

-Now that we clarified that, what happens if you don’t drink enough water?
+Now that we clarified why we need water, what happens if you don’t drink enough of it?

 To know if dehydration causes your health problems you need to know how to test for it.